Table of Contents

 - Other Common Names: Lian ou, Lin ngau, Hasu, Renkon, Yun gun

-Rhizome: Rhizome has distinct nodes and internodes, cylindrical, 0.5-2.5 cm in dia., longitudinally marked with brown patches, smooth, yellowish white to yellowish-brown; root adventitious, less developed, 0.5-1 mm thick, attached to node of rhizome; dark brown.
+Rhizome: Rhizome has distinct nodes, and internodes, cylindrical, 0.5-2.5 cm in dia., longitudinally marked with brown patches, smooth, yellowish white to yellowish-brown; root adventitious, less developed, 0.5-1 mm thick, attached to node of the rhizome; dark brown.

 - Guna (Pharmacological Action): Guru (Heavy), Ruksha (Dry)

 - Vipaka (transformed state after digestion): Madhura (Sweet)

 Karma: Chakshushya, Krimighna, Kaphahara, Pittahara, Ruchya, Vrishya, Varnya, Vishaghna, Vishambhakara, Dahashamaka, Raktadushtihara, Durjara, Stanyajanana, Sangrahi, Mutravirechaniya, Vatakara.